 Morning transfer to the airport and fly to Muscat

 with Oman Air.
-Transfer to the Al Falaj Hotel for
+Transfer to the Al Falaj Hotel (or similar) for

 2 nights.
 (B)

 Morning city tour of Muscat including a visit to

 Drive south by 4x4 along the coast from Muscat

 to Sur, passing the fishing village of Quriyat.

 Stops en route include Wadi Shab, a palmfringed